Icinga/icinga-notifications/doc/10-Channels.md

 and message.
 This may be due to channel-specific reasons, such as an email channel where the SMTP server is unavailable, or if the channel is missing required configuration values.

+The `incident` field is only present when the notification is tied to an incident, i.e. it was triggered by an escalation.
+Notifications triggered directly by a notification rule are not tied to any incident, so `incident` is `null` in that case.
+Channel plugins (and templates such as a `url_template` referencing `.Incident.Id`) must handle this `null` case explicitly.

 ##### Example SendNotification Request

 ```json